acceleratescience/data-school-Autumn23/audio-classifier/README.md

 What is the problem with this?

-Two popular testing libraries are unittest and pytest.
-Here we use unittest.
+As with the testing Lab, we again use unittest.
 Most of our functions and methods just have one job, so we can write relatively simple functions to test them.
+But how do we test reading and writing files?
+If we look at the `test_audio_functions.py` file, we see two methods called `setUp` and `tearDown`.
+We can create dummy folders and populate them with fake data so that we can test reading and writing data.

+We can also see this in the `test_hyper_tuning.py` file, where we have to test writing and loading the best model found by the optimization process.

+Now that everything is written, where do we go from here?
+It's important to write a brief overview of how to reproduce your results.
+Usually this is done in the README file, or in a Jupyter notebook.
+Ideally, you would include your entire data analysis via a notebook.
+So we have added a file called `audio_classification.ipynb`, that other researchers can run.

+It is also possible to publish our work...